MadibaGroup/2024-Gadgets/content/docs/background/kzg.md

 3. Ensure the degree $d$ is the same and check at $1$ random point.

-This is close enough to Method 2 for practical purposes and is materially less work for Alice and Bob.
+Compared to Method 2, it is materially less work for Alice and Bob.
 In mathematics, this result is commonly known as the Schwartz–Zippel[^1] lemma.
 We will use this idea in building a commitment scheme for polynomials.

 ## A Wishlist for Polynomial Commitments